 From a financial standpoint, rental property is at the top of the list of assets to own.
-It can soon become the biggest headache if you don’t screen properly for the right tenants or buy in a location which consistently attracts poor tenants.
+Why rental property?
+Let’s explore the main benefits of this asset class.
+But first of all, you have to be smart about investing in a rental property.
+Otherwise it can become a huge headache if you don’t screen properly.
+You need to select reliable tenants and buy in a location that attracts quality tenants.
 Good thing you screen like the CIA and only buy in prime locations.

 Declining Inflationary Environment

 Let’s say you have one million dollars sitting in the bank earning 2% interest from a long dated CD.
 Every year, you earn a respectable $20,000.
 You used to be able to earn $42,000 a year.
 But thanks to the downturn, inflation is nowhere to be found.

 During a low inflationary environment, your rental property INCREASES in value.
 Why rental property?
 Rents are sticky for the most part, and trend up and to the right.